recaptime-dev/hackclub-leeksbot/docs/meta/project-maintainers.md

 ```

 Then send a patch [following the instructions in the contributing guidelines].
-Once approved and merged, you'll expect a invite to maintain the GitHub repo and
+Once approved and merged, you'll expect a invite to maintain the GitHub repo.
-a notification on being granted the maintainer role on the GitLab repo.
+If you are in the Slack, you will be added into the Leeks Bot Review Queue user
+group (`@leeksbot-review-queue-team`)

-[following the instructions in the contributing guidelines]: ../CONTRIBUTING.md#sending-patches
+[following the instructions in the contributing guidelines]: ./contributing.md